 Plug the TV back in, wait for it to fully boot, then test the remote again.

-That battery swap plus power cycle combination resolves the problem in over 90% of cases.
+That battery swap plus power cycle combination fixes the remote on most LG TVs.
 If it doesn’t, move to the next step.

 #2.
 Clear the Line of Sight to the IR Sensor